Salary Arbitrage Country Match Runway Calculator Retire Abroad Expat Taxes Compare Countries Statistics & Data Try It Free →

 Retiring in Cambodia: What Americans Need to Know

-The numbers break down roughly like this: rent takes the biggest slice at $350-500 depending on city and apartment quality, with Sihanoukville and Phnom Penh both clocking in near $900 total per month at the low end.
-Food runs $200-300 if you eat mostly local and cook occasionally, rising toward $400 if you want Western groceries and imported wine regularly.
-Transport is cheap, usually $30-60 a month on tuk-tuks and the odd Grab ride.
-The comparison that makes the scale click: your entire monthly rent in a two-bedroom Phnom Penh apartment with a pool is roughly what Americans pay for a single car insurance premium and a gym membership combined.
+Rent takes the largest bite, $350 to $500 depending on city and building quality, with Sihanoukville and Phnom Penh both landing near $900 total at the low end.
+Eating mostly local with occasional home cooking runs $200 to $300, climbing toward $400 for anyone chasing Western groceries and imported wine.
+Tuk-tuks and the occasional Grab ride cover transport for $30 to $60.
+The comparison that lands hardest: a two-bedroom Phnom Penh apartment with a pool costs roughly what an American pays for car insurance and a gym membership combined.

-Healthcare is where Cambodia asks you to be honest with yourself.
-The 6 out of 10 quality score reflects a real gap: routine care and expat clinics in Phnom Penh are adequate, but anything serious typically means a medical evacuation to Bangkok, which is a two-hour flight away and a world apart in hospital quality.
-SafetyWing's nomad health coverage runs around $45 a month and is a reasonable starting layer while you figure out whether a local top-up policy makes sense for your situation.
-English is workable in expat areas and tourist towns, but the country's English proficiency index score of 390 puts it in the lower range regionally, so outside major cities and hospitality contexts you'll be relying on gestures, translation apps, and patience.
-Banking can be set up with relative ease through expat-friendly banks, but the residency process requires periodic visa runs or an annual business visa arrangement since the standard tourist entry is 30 days.
+Healthcare is where honesty matters most.
+The 6-of-10 rating reflects a real gap: expat clinics in Phnom Penh handle routine matters adequately, but anything serious means medical evacuation to Bangkok, a two-hour flight and a different tier of hospital entirely.
+SafetyWing's nomad coverage at roughly $45 monthly is a sensible starting layer while sorting out whether a local top-up makes sense.
+English holds up in expat districts and tourist towns, but the national EF EPI score of 390 sits toward the regional bottom, so outside the main cities you lean on gestures, translation apps, and patience.
+Banking sets up easily enough through expat-friendly institutions, though residency runs on periodic visa runs or an annual business arrangement since the standard tourist entry is just 30 days.

-The Americans who make early retirement in Cambodia work long-term tend to be people who genuinely like Southeast Asia rather than just tolerating it to hit a savings target.
-If you want walkable urban energy, good food, low overhead, and a social scene of other expats and digital nomads, Phnom Penh delivers.
-If you want quiet and river views on a shoestring, Kampot or Battambang are worth a serious look.
-People leave when the infrastructure frustrations accumulate, when the heat and humidity wear them down, or when family health situations make proximity to the US non-negotiable.
-The happiness and human development scores here reflect real conditions for Cambodians that are worth understanding before you arrive, not glossing over.
-You are living well in a country that is still recovering from history in ways that are visible daily.
+The people who make this work genuinely like Southeast Asia rather than merely tolerating it for the savings math.
+Walkable energy, good food, and a social scene built from other expats and nomads: Phnom Penh delivers.
+Quiet river towns on a shoestring: look at Kampot or Battambang instead.
+Departures cluster around accumulating infrastructure frustrations, heat and humidity that finally win, or family health situations that make US proximity non-negotiable.
+The happiness and development scores here describe real conditions for Cambodians worth understanding rather than glossing past; you are living well in a country still visibly recovering from its history.

 Similar Countries by Monthly Budget